jxnblk/geomicons-open/README.md

 var iconUrl = 'geomicons.svg';
 ```

 Use the following markup wherever you want an icon to appear.
-Be sure to include the `.geomicons` class and adjust the `data-id` attribute to match the icon you want.
+Be sure to include the `.geomicon` class and adjust the `data-id` attribute to match the icon you want.
 ```html
 <span class="geomicon" data-id="heart"></span>
 ```